 Similar legal form to the 'Help to Buy' loan.
 They have been a feature of the mortgage market for several years and were primarily offered by house builders.

-The equity loan to the purchasing company, is secured by a second charge on the property and ranks after the fixed mortgage, just like the 'Help to Buy' loan.
+The equity loan to the purchasing company, is secured by a second charge on the property and ranks after the first charge mortgage, just like the 'Help to Buy' loan.

 The tenant has a fixed seven-year rental agreement (AST), is a co-investor in the property and is responsible for all repairs and maintenance.
 There are no extra costs or fees.